santiagofdezg/linux-extend-screen/README.md

 And now follow this steps:
 - connect your device to the PC with an USB cable
-- turn on USB debugging on your device
+- turn on USB debugging on your device (inside developer options, which is enabled by tapping the Build Number option 7 times)
-- run the command `adb reverse tcp:5900 tcp:5900`
+- run the reverse command on PC `adb reverse tcp:5900 tcp:5900`
 - enable the second display with the [commands of the tutorial](#summary)
 - in the app _bVNC Free_ set `127.0.0.1` as server address and connect to the server